solarte7/NegationAndUncertainty/Validation/Readme.txt

 4) -  Valitation_BERT: This script allows us to load a trainebasd BERT-based model and validate a complete dataset.
       This script automatically calculate performed metrics.

- Please contact us via email to obtain this dataset.
+ Please contact us via email to obtain this dataset. (oswaldo.solartep@alumnos.upm.es)